AI systems recommend your competitors more than you.

 Each engagement produces a written artifact.
 None of them produce a dashboard.
 All of them are confidential under MNDA.

-- Everything in Diagnostic
+- Everything in the Diagnostic

 - Up to four 60-min working sessions, scheduled in advance